USCbiostats/PM516/docs/week13.md

 ##  Final Presentation

-&#x27A4; This week you will meet as a group with your investigator to deliver the final project.
+This week you will deliver your final presentation to the investigator.
+This meeting represents the culmination of your consulting work, including question formulation, analysis, interpretation, and professional communication.

+By the end of this week you will be able to:

+1. Present statistical findings clearly and professionally to a collaborator.
+2. Respond thoughtfully to questions about study design, analysis, and interpretation.

 ### Complete Before Class